dkrupali56/60-Days-Code/README.md

 # 60-Days-Code

 To improve my skills with projects I made "60-Days-Code".
 This is challenging for me as a begginer still I complete this 60 days challenge.
-"60-days-code" is a grand challenge as a repository where I add  daily frontend projects for 60 consicutive days.
+"60-days-code" is a grand challenge as a repository where I add  daily frontend projects for 60 consicutive days using 3 web languages (HTML, CSS, JavaScript).
 As a coder, It is important to constantly practice and work with projects.
 For 2 months, I uploaded a new project to this repository, This gives me an opportunity to explore different patterns of syntax andd logics.
 At the end of 60 days, I have not only completed 60 unique projects, But also improved my frontend skills and through this projects I learnt to solve various types of errors and I gained valueable experience working on variety of different projects.

 # List Of My 60 Projects